 Has the Check-off worked?
 Yes, by working together beef cattle producers can pool beef check-off dollars and have the power to deliver strong, focused and effective programs to benefit the beef industry.

-increasing sales of beef (domestic and export), and finding better and more efficient methods of producing beef and cattle.
+increasing sales of beef (domestic and export), and finding better and more efficient methods of producing beef and beef cattle.

 Increased sales of beef will be achieved through product promotion and development and expansion of new and existing markets by Canada Beef.
 Better and more efficient ways of producing beef and beef cattle will be developed through research.
 The Beef Cattle Research Council will administer the funds and will be tasked with ensuring research is well coordinated throughout the country and guided by sound industry priorities.